JetBrains/kotlin-web-site/pages/docs/reference/multiplatform.md

 </div>

-In the JavaScript world, a completely different set of APIs is availiable, so one could instead implement logging to the console:
+In the JavaScript world, a completely different set of APIs is available, so one could instead implement logging to the console:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>